Four Reasons to Consider a Cost Segregation Study

 IRS Compliance

-Most importantly, a professionally conducted Cost Segregation Study not only ensures you won't miss out on tax-saving opportunities, but it also ensures that every deduction you claim is entirely compliant with both federal and state legislation.
+Most importantly, a professionally conducted Cost Segregation Study ensures you won't miss out on tax-saving opportunities and ensures that every deduction you claim is entirely compliant with federal and state legislation.
 Additionally, in the event of an audit, your Cost Segregation analysis will provide independent third-party documentation that meets every IRS requirement.

 Do You Qualify for Cost Segregation Tax Deductions?

-Contact Acena Consulting today to hear more about the many benefits offered through cost segregation and analysis from one of our on-site accounting experts.
+Contact Acena Consulting today to get a high-quality cost segregation study or hear more about the many benefits offered through cost segregation and analysis from one of our on-site accounting experts.

 Cheat Sheet Banner